wkeeling/selenium-wire/README.rst

     # Create the driver with no options (use defaults)
     driver = webdriver.Chrome()

-    # Create using browser specific options and Selenium Wire options
+    # Or create using browser specific options and/or seleniumwire_options options
     driver = webdriver.Chrome(
         options = webdriver.ChromeOptions(...),
         seleniumwire_options={...}